khulnasoft/integrations-core/redisdb/README.md

 _Available for Agent versions >6.0_

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][16].

 Then, set [Log Integrations][12] as pod annotations.
 This can also be configure using a [file, configmap, or key-value store][17].